django-cms/docs/docs/how_to/15-wizards.rst

 django CMS offers a framework for creating 'wizards' - helpers - for content editors.

-They provide a simplified workflow for common tasks.
+They provide a simplified workflow for common tasks such as creating a new page.

 A django CMS Page wizard already exists, but you can create your own for other content types very easily.